federgraph/RiggVar-RG38/README.md

-It should compile for other platforms, but mainly because of the additional forms, which have been available previously for the VCL platform and reintroduced as FMX forms, it is not expected to run.
+It should compile for other platforms, but mainly because of the additional forms, which have been available previously for the VCL platform and reintroduced as FMX forms, it is not expected to run on any other platform than Windows.

 ## RiggVar